Flipper-XFW/Xtreme-Firmware/ReadMe.md

 <br>
 <h2 align="center">Animations:</h2>

 This firmware contains NSFW animations.
 No, actually it consisnts purely of those in stock configuration.
-If you dont like that, There will also be an SFW version soon.
+If you dont like that, we removed the "Dummy mode" as it serves no purpose, and switched with an SFW toggle.
+From the main menu, hit `Arrow UP` and select SFW mode.
+(This is a temporary solution and a proper FAP for handling SFW mode with multiple animations is in the making)

 The animations are tied to the level system.
 Each level you reach, unlocks a new animation.
 The higher your level, the more lewd it will become.
 Rumors have it, I'm  to be found in at least one of those too